 The CARES Act also contains several industry specific provisions and guidance for organizations in areas like healthcare, higher education and nonprofit.

 The Impact of the CARES Act

 The CARES Act is a sweeping piece of legislation designed to help the American public during an economic downturn in the wake of COVID-19.
 It is substantial and there is much to digest.

 We discussed recent and potential future tax law changes related to relief provisions like the CARES Act.

 We understand that this is a lot of information to absorb and that there are various interrelationships between provisions discussed above that will need additional explanation or analysis.
 Eide Bailly is here to help address your concerns and questions.

-See what more we can bring to organizations just like yours.Affordable Housing Ag Producers Communications & Electric Construction & Real Estate Dealerships Energy Services Financial Institutions Gaming Government Healthcare Higher Education Nonprofit Manufacturing & Distribution Insurance
+See what more we can bring to organizations just like yours.Affordable Housing Ag Producers Telecommunications & Electric Construction & Real Estate Dealerships Energy Services Financial Institutions Gaming Government Healthcare Higher Education Nonprofit Manufacturing Consulting Insurance